American Knife and Tool Institute

 The American Knife & Tool Institute Supports Knife Preemption Laws to Protect Law-Abiding Citizens

-It is the American Knife & Tool Institute’s position that knife owners should not be expected to know and understand knife laws in multiple local jurisdictions where they may travel within their home state for work or recreation with their knife or edged tools.
-It is not unreasonable to expect individuals to research a patchwork of laws when carrying a valuable tool during everyday travel.
+The American Knife & Tool Institute’s position is that knife owners should not be expected to know and understand knife laws in multiple local jurisdictions where they may travel within their home state for work or recreation with their knife or edged tools.
+It is unreasonable to expect individuals to research a patchwork of laws when carrying a valuable tool during everyday travel.

 These states have knife preemption laws enacted: